Following-up is The Missing Step to Finding Clients

 • Receive an enquiry about your services through your website.

-• Answer the enquiry and offer them a phone call to discuss their requirements.
+• Answer the enquiry and offer them a call to discuss their requirements.

 • Make a note in your diary to follow them up in a week if you haven’t heard back.